Pride, Protest and Discrimination – Ties between BLM, CSD, and Judith Butler’s refusal of the Civil Courage Award

 In the past few weeks following the death of American George Floyd at the hands of Minneapolis police, the world has experienced a wave of protest unlike anything seen since the civil rights movement of the 1960’s in the United States of America.

-10 years ago, in 2010, Judith Butler, American philosopher and gender theorist whose work has influenced political philosophy, ethics, and the fields of third-wave feminist, queer, and literary theory, was honored by the Christopher Street Day’s organizers with the Civil Courage Award.
+10 years ago, Judith Butler, American philosopher and gender theorist whose work has influenced political philosophy, ethics, and the fields of third-wave feminist, queer, and literary theory, was honored by the Christopher Street Day’s organizers with the Civil Courage Award.

 Butler famously turned down the honor, stating at the time: